DevEmKen/reactNative/readme.md

 To run, first download Docker and start an instance of the mongoDB server with the command:
 `docker run -d mongo:latest`

-Then identify the IP address of the mongoDB instance through Inspect -> Networks -> IPAddress field.
-Change the IP address in the .env file in the "nativeedit" folder to match this identified mongoDB server IP.
+Then, identify the IP address of the mongoDB instance through Inspect -> Networks -> IPAddress field.
+Change the IP address in the .env file in the "serv" folder to match this identified mongoDB server IP.
 The port should remain default: 27017.

 Run `npm install` inside both the nativeedit and serv folder to give access to necessary packages for both applications.

 Compile the Apollo server folder to an image and run it with docker.
 Seed the mongoDB database by running "node seed.js" inside the Apollo server docker instance.

 Run `expo start` inside the React Native folder, and connect a phone or an emulator on the LAN.

 ## The Experience